-U.S.-based clinical trials have not extensively studied the effects of traditional Chinese herbs in cancer care to justify their use yet.
+U.S.-based clinical trials have not extensively studied the effects of traditional Chinese herbs in lung cancer care to justify their use yet.
 Chinese researchers have conducted such clinical trials for decades and believe the evidence supports the use of Chinese herbs in cancer care.

-Chinese Herbs for Lung Conditions
+Chinese Herbs and Lung Cancer Care

 Get Your Free Mesothelioma Guide

 Free information about alternative mesothelioma treatment, books, support, wristbands & more.Get Your Free Guide

 Benefits, Risks Remain Unknown in US Clinical Trials

 Clinical trials on herbal medicine in cancer care are uncommon in the U.S, and this contributes to a lack of scientific consensus in America.

 In 2013, BioMed Central Complementary and Alternative Medicine, a British medical journal, published a review of nearly 3,000 Chinese clinical trials on cancer dating back to 1911 and reported that 72% of the studies combined conventional cancer treatment with traditional Chinese medicine.